Stop People Pleasing With These 4 Steps

 You may sense your temperature rise, your heart rate quicken, and shortness of breath like you are in an existential crisis—you’re not.
-The more you say no and choose to live for you, the more this fear will dissipate.
+The more you set boundaries and choose to live for you, the more this fear will dissipate.

-Am I doing this for me or simply to find favor in the eyes of this person?
-Have this conversation with yourself whenever you suspect you are not quite sure about your intentions for agreeing to do something.
-Mindfulness is important to self-healing.
+Make it a priority to question your motives when doing things.
+For example – Am I doing this for me or simply to find favor in the eyes of this person?
+Have this conversation with yourself whenever you suspect you are not quite sure about your intentions for agreeing to please people at your expense.
+Mindfulness is important to heal people pleasing.